Learn To Winter Camp

 2) Participants forfeit their registration fees if they cancel within 2 weeks of the camp start date.
 Please see our cancellation policy.

-If you have any questions about the camp or about SaskOutdoors, contact Taniya Heuchert at firstname.lastname@example.org
+If you have any questions about the camp or about SaskOutdoors, you can email Taniya Heuchert at firstname.lastname@example.org